Campervan and Motorhome Tax Changes 2020: UK Government Budget

 • Cost of hire purchase agreements for buying a campervan monthly drops to a new low level, improving affordability.

-The Government seems to have listened to the campervan and motorhome industry’s views and cancelled the 705% rise in vehicle tax rise that it imposed from September 2019.
+The Government seems to have listened to the campervan and motorhome industry’s views and cancelled the 705 per cent rise in vehicle tax rise that it imposed from September 2019.
 The road tax of £2,135 in the first year was levied on all high-value new vehicles, and seems to have been taking aim at people buying new luxury cars.

 NCC Director General, John Lally, said: “We have had extraordinary support from Parliamentarians – too many to mention them all – but in particular Richard Holden MP, Sir David Amess MP, Emma Hardy MP, Karl Turner MP and David Davis MP.
 Rishi Sunak MP – prior to becoming Chancellor – had also indicated Support.”